 I’ve struggled with procrastination my whole life.
-At least that’s what I tell myself now.
-That’s what people say about me now.
-“Oh Ryan, you’re such a procrastinator.”
-But, when I was young, I was called lazy.
+When I was young, I wasn’t called a procrastinator, I was called lazy.
 I even referred to myself as lazy.

 In 1955 The Economist published an article written by Cyril Northcote Parkinson about his experience and observations of the British public service.

 These observations included that the public service had a tendency to grow, year on year, not in response to there being more and more work to be done, but because of the availability to resources to grow it.

 He also noted that bureaucrats liked to create non-essential work for one another and expand their teams so they would be in the company of more allies than enemies.

 Parkinson’s observations have come to be known as Parkinson’s Law, which over time and within the productivity realm looks and sounds like this: